-Activity Comments/Reflection Describe Medicines: Care and Review Participate in Serial prescription (SRx) operations (where possible) and speak to team and reflect on operational advantages vs. AMS.
-Familiarise self with the Patient Care Record (PCR), taking opportunities to usethis under Pharmacist or Pharmacy Technician supervision as appropriate.

-Liaise with another Health Care Professional about a care issue in relation to a long-term condition/medication.
-Record and discuss the intervention with your facilitator.
-Register a patient for MCR including input into the establishment of a PharmacyCare Record and Risk Assessment
+Activity Additional linked Activities Comments/Reflection

+Describe Medicines: Care and

+Review

+Participate in Serial

+prescription (SRx) operations

+(where possible) and speak

+to team and reflect on

+operational advantages vs.

+AMS.

+Familiarise self with the

+Patient Care Record (PCR),

+taking opportunities to use

+this under Pharmacist or

+Pharmacy Technician

+supervision as appropriate.

+Liaise with another Health

+Care Professional about a

+care issue in relationto a

+long-term

+condition/medication.

+Record and discuss the

+intervention with your

+facilitator.

+Register a patient for MCR

+including input into the

+establishment of a Pharmacy

+Care Record and Risk

+Assessment